dgusoff/blog/modern-pages-scheduled-item-publishing/readme.md

 (image)

-Now, once we've done this, and we've enabled Content Approval on the Pages library (list settings-> versioning settings), we get the option to "Submit For Approval".
+Now, once we've done this, we get the option to "Submit For Approval".
+Clicking this option opens an initiation form where we can kick off the approval process.
+The users specified in the flow configuration will get the Approval email, and on approval the page will get published.

 (image)